Indoor Plant Care

 Tip: If a plant is wilted, water well first then apply a fertilizer later — after it has recovered.

 Choose an organic fertilizer specific to houseplants and read the instructions carefully.
-While organic fertilizers are less likely to burn or harm your plants than a synthetic fertilizer, it is important to apply the correct amount.
+While natural fertilizers are less likely to burn or harm your plants than a synthetic fertilizer, it is important to apply the correct amount.
 In general, plants grown in low light will not require as much fertilizer as plants grown outside or in bright light.

 To start, use about 1/4 the amount of fertilizer recommended on the label once a month.
 Then, if overall plant color becomes lighter, increase fertilizer applications to every 2 weeks.
 On the other hand, if the new growth is dark green, but the leaves are small and the space between the leaves seems longer than on the older growth, fertilize less often.

 Tip: Soluble salts from synthetic fertilizers can build up over time and create a crusty layer of salt deposits on the soil surface.
 Remove this layer and leach the soil every 4-6 weeks with generous amounts of water to help avoid toxic salt build up.
 Excessive salts can damage roots and make the plant more susceptible to disease and insect attack.

 If your plants are thriving and growing the way you want them to, eventually they will need a bigger pot — or some fresh potting mix.
 Repot plants in the spring when they are just starting to grow.
 Vigorous root growth will allow the plant to adjust to its new container quickly.

 When it comes time to repot, choose an organic soilless medium made specifically for potting houseplants (maybe even specific to your species of houseplant).
 There are many to chose from, or you can make your own (see Potting Mixes for Certified Organic Production).